code16/ozu-client/README.md

 At this stage, you should be able to see your custom CMS at the address https://ozu.code16.fr/sharp.
 Here you can manage the content of your collections.

 > [!NOTE]
+> Sharp is the underlying content management framework used by Ozu: although you really don’t have to know it to use Ozu, you can [check its website](https://sharp.code16.fr) if you are curious.

+> [!NOTE]
-> For now there is no way to seed production data, but it's in the roadmap.
+> For now there is no way to seed production data, but it’s high in the roadmap.

 ### Deploy your project

-To deploy your project in the actual production space, you'll need a few more steps:

-- attach you Github repository to your Ozu project
-- Netlify
-- ...
+Once you have entered your content in the CMS, you can deploy the project as a static website following these steps:

+1. install Ozu Github app + grant read only access to your repository
+2. configure github repo + branch in Ozu dashboard (configuration menu)
+3. Create a new personal access token in Netlify (https://app.netlify.com/user/applications/personal) with expiration set to "No expiration" and report it in Ozu dashboard
+4. Create Netlify site in Ozu dashboard
+5. (push you latest code in your repo if needed and adapt your content in Ozu CMS)
+6. click on "Deploy"!